Zainabfarih/Bloom/README.md

 ## Features

 - **Tech role catalog** — browse roles (Software Engineer, Data Analyst, DevOps, etc.), each with required skills and a learning order.
-- **CV upload & skill extraction** — upload a PDF/DOCX, the AI extracts skills, experience and education.
+- **CV upload & skill extraction** — upload a PDF, the AI extracts skills, experience and education.
 - **Job matching** — match extracted skills against real offers, ranked by compatibility, with a clear skill-gap view.
 - **Skill gap analysis** — see exactly which skills are missing for a role or an offer, and add them to the learning plan.
 - **Personal learning plan** — a single place to manage skills to learn, with roadmaps and progress tracking.